The black widow is a medium-sized spider -- about a half-inch long. Two species are common to the United States:

 These spiders are active at night.
 They prefer dark corners or crevices, like garages.
 They only bite when disturbed.

 The black widow spider makes a venom that affects your nervous system.
-Some people are slightly affected by it, but others may have a severe response.
-Right away, you may feel severe pain, burning, swelling, and redness at the site.
+Some people are slightly affected by it, but others may have a serious response.
+You may feel serious pain, burning, swelling, and redness at the site.
 You may even see two fang marks.

 Other symptoms include:

 Many of the symptoms of a black widow bite can look like those of other conditions.
-But if you think you’ve been bitten by this spider, make an appointment to see your doctor.
+But if you think you’ve been bitten by this spider, call your doctor or a poison control center right away.

-IMPORTANT: If you suspect your child was bitten by a black widow, get to the emergency room right away.
+IMPORTANT: If you suspect your child was bitten by a black widow, get them to the emergency room.
 These bites can be fatal in young children as well as older people.

-In the meantime, try these tips to ease your symptoms and prevent further infection:
+In the meantime, you can try these tips to ease your symptoms and prevent further infection:

 - Wash the area with soap and water.